-The NIHR Maudsley Biomedical Research Centre and Dementia Unit (BRC/U) is a partnership between South London and Maudsley NHS Foundation Trust and the Institute of Psychiatry, Psychology & Neuroscience at King's College London.
-It is also part of the King's Health Partners Academic Health Sciences Centre.
+The National Institute for Health Research (NIHR) Maudsley Biomedical Research Centre (BRC) is a partnership between South London and Maudsley NHS Foundation Trust, the UK’s largest mental health trust, and the Institute of Psychiatry, Psychology & Neuroscience at King's College London, Europe’s leading academic centre for mental health research.
+We are also part of King's Health Partners Academic Health Sciences Centre.

 How we work

 We support clinical research infrastructure, which includes research facilities and clinical research staff such as research nurses, technicians and technology specialists.
 Our infrastructure bridges the gap between basic discovery research and early phase clinical trials.
 We also use our funds to help provide start-up costs for pilot studies to test new ideas in experimental medicine and translational research.
 Lastly, we fund training in experimental medicine and neuroscience to ensure there is a new generation of clinical academic researchers ready to meet future healthcare challenges.

 We are closely linked to the NIHR / Wellcome Trust King's Clinical Research Facility, the NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRC) South London, as well as numerous local and national academic, industry and charity partners.